jj-zhu/jj-zhu.github.io/index.md

 layout: page
 published: true
 ---
-I am a Weierstrass Group Leader at the Data-driven Optimization and Control research group, [Weierstrass Institute, Berlin](https://www.wias-berlin.de/).
+I am a Weierstrass research group leader heading the Data-driven Optimization and Control research group, [Weierstrass Institute, Berlin](https://www.wias-berlin.de/).
 I am also an affiliated researcher with the [Empirical Inference Department](https://ei.is.tuebingen.mpg.de/), [Max Planck Institute for Intelligent Systems, Tübingen](http://is.tue.mpg.de/).

-My group focuses on the *mathematical foundations and applications of machine learning and data-driven optimization & control, especially on robustness (distributional robustness/adversarial robustness/generalization/causal intervention/robust optimization), and interfacing dynamical systems and learning*.
+My group focuses on the *mathematical foundations and applications of machine learning and data-driven optimization & control, especially on distributional robustness and interfacing dynamical systems and learning*.

 **Positions available**: